conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 dangling pointers, use-of-uninitialized memory, and various types of undefined behavior.
 Compilers such as GCC, Clang, and MSVC support these tools through specific compiler and linker flags.

-This document explains recommended approaches for integrating compiler sanitizers into your Conan 2.x workflow.
+This page explains recommended approaches for integrating compiler sanitizers into your workflow with Conan.

 Modeling and applying sanitizers using settings
 -----------------------------------------------